fullcalendar/fullcalendar-docs/_docs-v4/time-zone/timeZone.md

 A named time zone is a specific region of the world specified by a string like `'America/New_York'` or `'Europe/Moscow'`.
 Just like the UTC time zone, it will display consistently across browsers because there is no ambiguity.

 However, not all browsers natively support named time zones the same way they do local or UTC.
 More specifically, the native Date object doesn't know how to compute their time zone offsets.
-Thus, if you plan to use named time zones, you'll need to decide which time zone "implementation" FullCalendar should use.
-There is a separate setting for this called [timeZoneImpl](timeZoneImpl).
+Thus, if you plan to use named time zones, you'll need to decide which time zone "implementation" FullCalendar should use, which come in the form of plugins.

-<h3 id='UTC-coercion'><code>timeZoneImpl</code> as <code>UTC-coercion</code> (the default)</h3>
+<h3 id='UTC-coercion'>Without a Plugin ("UTC-coercion")</h3>

-When UTC-coercion is activated, all dates will be *forced* into UTC-based native Date objects, even though those dates technically did not originate in UTC.
+When no timezone-related plugins are present, the calendar will do "UTC-coercion", which means all dates will be *forced* into UTC-based native Date objects, even though those dates technically did not originate in UTC.
 Though this is a "hack" for working around browser limitations, it works quite well.
 You'll need to remember to use each native Date object's UTC-flavored methods like `getUTCDate()` and `toUTCString()`.

 When parsing ISO8601 strings that have time zone offsets, like `2019-09-01T12:30:00-05:00`, the offset (`-05:00`) will essentially be ignored!
 If an Event Object accepted the date in this example, its `event.start.toISOString()` value would be `'2019-09-01T12:30:00Z'`.